bar199/Parstigram/README.md

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [ ] User sees app icon in home screen
+- [x] User see styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
+- [x] Style the feed to look like the real Instagram feed.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
+- [x] Show the username for each post.
-- [ ] Show the username and creation time for each post.
+- [ ] Show the creation time for each post.
 - [ ] User can tap a post to view post details, including timestamp and caption.
 - [ ] User Profiles

       - [ ] Allow the logged in user to add a profile photo
       - [ ] Display the profile photo with each post
       - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts

 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.